-I am a second year graduate student working with Dr. Kelly Huffman.
+I am a fourth year graduate student working with Dr. Kelly Huffman.
 Our lab studies the mechanisms involved in neocortical development and regionalization of the neocortex.
-That being said, I am currently working on my second year project, which focuses on investigating cortical development in normal and sensory deprived young mice.
-The purpose of this study is centered on my primary interests: examining the interplay between intrinsic and extrinsic mechanisms in development of the neocortical system.
-One of the advantages of our lab is the variety of techniques we use, including molecular, genetic and neuroanatomical assays to better understand different aspects of the developing and evolving brain.
+That said, I am currently working on several projects, which focus on investigating cortical development in Fetal Alcohol Syndrome Disorder (FASD) mouse models.
+The purpose of these studies is centered on my primary interests: understanding how prenatal ethanol exposure impacts mammalian neocortical organization and development.
+One of the advantages of our lab is the variety of techniques we use, including genetic, neuroanatomical and behavioral assays to better understand different aspects of the developing and evolving brain.

 The systems neuroscience area at UCR offers courses in various concentrations, including statistics, psychology, and neuroscience, in order to set a strong foundation for students with interests in different areas of study.
 A very important facet pertaining to the professional training of graduate students at UCR is our weekly journal club, where we present and discuss current literature, as well as our own research with other graduate students and faculty.
 Being given the opportunity to discuss current scientific discoveries and our own data with colleagues, allows students to not only advance their understanding in the field but also conduct innovative and valuable research.

 Aside from coursework and the lab bench, I am particularly grateful for the fact that UCR allows graduate students to gain first hand teaching experience at the collegiate level.
 Allowing graduate students to obtain teaching and teaching assistant positions in a variety of courses including undergraduate statistics, personality psychology, cognitive psychology, neuropharmacology, etc. provides invaluable experience that will without doubt be advantageous when choosing a career in academia.